Fantasy Tribes Rules

 Tribe swaps must be equal in castaway value:

-- Coaches are not allowed to tribe swap away or for castaways who have already been voted out of the game.
+- Coaches are not allowed to trade away or for castaways who have already been voted out of the game.

 - Unlike the MVP selection and Draft, there is no restriction when it comes to having multiple copies of the same castaway.
 Compile a full tribe of the same castaway if you think that is the way to go!